Gerald Posner: Personal life

 Posner is married to author and journalist Trisha Posner.

+Posner considers himself a non-practicing Catholic.

 Controversies

 NSA Surveillance of Princess Diana and the Paget Report

 In 1999, in the premier September issue of Talk Magazine, Posner wrote about the mistakes of French and British investigators in the 1997 death of Diana, Princess of Wales ("Al Fayed's Rage").
 According to Posner, "an active U.S. intelligence asset" let him listen to "an innocuous portion of an undated conversation between [Princess] Diana and di Lima (the wife then of the Brazilian ambassador to the United States)."
 The recording, Posner reported, "was one of several collected by the National Security Agency."
 According to Posner, "The NSA never directly targeted Diana, but picked up her conversations as an incidental part of a separate monitoring operation."
 The NSA refused to acknowledge that the surveillance tapes existed but did admit that it had "39 classified documents about Diana totaling 124 pages."
 News that the NSA might have spied, even inadvertently, on the Princess of Wales, caused a furor in the United Kingdom.

 Posner also reported that the driver of the car in which Diana was killed, Henri Paul, had met with his French intelligence handler in the hours before the fatal crash.
 "In fact, according to an American law enforcement official and an American intelligence agent, Paul spent the last several hours before the crash with a security officer from the DGSE.
 That may come as news to the French police; in an internal report a French police commandant named Jean Paul Copetti concluded that it was 'not possible' to determine Paul's whereabouts during that time."

 In 2006, Scotland Yard released The Operation Paget Inquiry Report Into the Allegation of Conspiracy to Murder: Diana, Princess of Wales and Emad El-Din Mohamed Abdel Moneim Fayed.
 Operation Paget was the result of a multiyear investigation by the British police into lingering questions about whether the death of Princess Diana might have been the result of foul play.
 The Paget investigators interviewed Posner.
 The final report confirmed that driver Henri Paul had in his possession 12,560 French Francs at the time of his death.
 That was the amount Posner had reported Paul's intelligence handler had given him in cash only a few hours before the fatal accident.
 According to the British investigators, "The DGSE stated that they did not know Henri Paul.
 Gerald Posner gave ‘source’ information that they were with Henri Paul on Saturday night.
 Even if correct, the source stated that the meeting was of a routine nature and not connected to the Princess of Wales’ visit to Paris.
 She was apparently only discussed in passing."